opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/cat-index-tool.md

 ## Register parameters

-The following table lists all available parameters when registering the tool.
+The following table lists all tool parameters that are available when registering an agent.

 Parameter | Type | Required/Optional | Description
 :--- | :--- | :--- | :---